Tom Aldred: Watford

 Aldred joined Championship club Watford on a two-year deal on 1 July 2010, with a compensation offer made to Carlisle.
 He felt that the move south would benefit his career.

 Still yet to make an appearance for Watford, Aldred joined Stockport County on loan in November 2010 until January 2011.
 He made seven appearances for County.

 On 21 June 2011, Aldred joined Scottish Premier League club Inverness Caledonian Thistle on a six-month loan deal.
 He made his debut in a 3–0 away defeat to Motherwell on 23 July, and made four appearances in total, his last a 2–0 defeat to Rangers where he conceded a penalty as his loan was cut short only one month into the spell.

 On his return to Watford, Aldred was released from the club having not made a first team appearance on 31 August 2011.
+He later reflected his time at Watford, saying: "I made a mistake when I was 19.
+I broke into Carlisle United's first team, played five or six games, did really, really well and probably did too well.
+You know what it's like at that age, a young centre-half, people were looking at me with that kind of potential and Watford paid money for me.
+That was great at the time, but realistically, looking back now, I moved too soon and then as a knock-on effect, I kind of struggled to settle for like the next two years."

 Colchester United

 Colchester United manager John Ward signed Aldred on a two-year deal following his Watford release on 1 September 2011.
 Two months later, he was loaned to Torquay United from 24 November to 2 January as injury cover, although he failed to make an appearance for the Gulls.

 Having failed to break into the Colchester first-team setup, Aldred joined Barrow on loan on 27 August 2012.
 He made his debut in a 2–0 defeat to Macclesfield Town.
 His loan was extended to the full 93 days allowed after he impressed during his initial month.
 Aldred completed his loan having made 13 appearances for Barrow.

 After Colchester appointed Joe Dunne as manager, Aldred found himself further down the pecking order, and on 25 January 2013, the club announced that Aldred had been released from his contract.